 Surveys show that “only 21% of Americans get the recommended seven to eight hours sleep each night”.
 When we’re sleep deprived, all our brain is concerned with is how you can go get some rest.
 Not only this but our cognitive performance is heavily impacted.

 If you’re familiar with how the brain’s focus and diffuse mode works, or checked out our Ping Pong Learning Technique explanation, then you’ll know how important your rest and downtime is.

 All of the information you intake and process is at some point background-processed inside your brain.
 This background processed information can ‘pop up’ from time to time during the day into your conscious thoughts.
 Think of when you randomly solve a problem or come up with an idea when you’re doing the dishes or taking a bath.

-If you’re struggling to stay on task and keep focused, it might be because your absorbing a lot of information from social media, television and other sources.
+If you’re struggling to stay on task and keep focused, it might be because you are absorbing a lot of information from social media, television, and other sources.
 Try to keep your downtime entertainment to as few sources as possible.
 This will clear a lot of the clutter inside your head.

 Want to improve your learning even more, then why not check out our Memory Palace Guide!